yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 Unfortunately, the three bodies problem will crush this _hope_.
-Using Newton's Universal Law of gravitation with two bodies.
-We can predict with precision what will be their position and speed in the future.
+Using Newton's Universal Law of gravitation with two bodies, we can predict with precision what will be their position and speed in the future.
 Until there all seems OK.
 But now, add another body.
-All error will grow.
+All errors will grow.
 Errors will grow at a point that any prediction will be unusable.